aurogr/2DFluidSimulation/README.md

 5. Pressure gradient.
 Since we don't care about energy conservation on a graphic simulation, the pressure gradient is solely responsible for enforcing mass conservation.
 An incompressible fluid must meet the condition of zero divergence.
 &emsp; &emsp; &emsp; $$\nabla \cdot \mathbf{u} = 0$$
 &emsp; Pressure acts as the corrective scalar force field per unit area that opposes compression and stretching in the continuum, keeping a uniform density.
-&emsp; **Implementation:** to solve we create a system with a matrix that represents the connections between cells, the pressure incognita and the velocity divergence.
-Once the pressure is resolved, the velociy is calculated with finite differences.
+&emsp; **Implementation:** to enforce incompressibility in a staggered grid, we construct a linear system where a matrix represents the connectivity between cells, mapping the unknown pressures to the velocity divergence.
+Once the pressure field is resolved, the final velocity is updated using finite differences.

-# 🔬 Solvers
+# Solvers

 ## Semi-lagrangian advection (Eulerian smoke simulation)
 When the variable at `src/Fluid2.h` `flipEnabled` is inactive, the engine utilizes a pure Eulerian approach using unconditionally stable backward-tracing advection.